luci/luci-go/lucicfg/doc/README.md

 ##### Examples

-Enable the verifier for all CLs touching any file in `third_party/blink` directory of the `chromium/src` repo, but not the directory itself:
+Enable the verifier only for all CLs touching any file in `third_party/blink` directory of the `chromium/src` repo.

     luci.cq_tryjob_verifier(
         location_filters = [